Gravity Waves and Gravitino Dark Matter in $\mu$-Hybrid Inflation

 Note that Eq.~(\ref{Leff}) is nothing but the Jordan frame Lagrangian of $\lambda \varphi^4$ inflation with non-minimal gravitational coupling (see, for example, Ref.~\cite{ref13}).

 After imposing the constraint on the amplitude of the curvature perturbation

-from the Planck measurements \cite{ref7} with the pivot scale chosen at $k_0 = 0.002$ Mpc$^{-1}$ and assuming the number of e-foldings ($N_0$) to be 60, we obtain the inflationary predictions as a function of $\xi$.
-The result is shown in Figure \ref{fig:1}, along with the Plank results.
+from the Planck measurements \cite{ref7} with the pivot scale chosen at $k_0 = 0.002$ Mpc$^{-1}$ and assuming the number of e-foldings ($N_0$) to be 50 or 60 as representative values, we obtain the inflationary predictions as a function of $\xi$.
+The result is shown in Figure \ref{fig:1}, along with the Planck results.
 The inflationary predictions for various $\xi$ values are summarized in Table \ref{tab:1}.
-To satisfy the limit obtained by the Planck at $95\%$ confidence level in Figure \ref{fig:1}, we find a lower bound on $\xi \geq 0.00385$, corresponding to $r \leq 0.0913$.
+To satisfy the limit obtained by the Planck at $95\%$ confidence level in Figure \ref{fig:1}, we find a lower bound on $\xi=0.0136$ ($\xi \geq 0.00526$), corresponding to $ r \leq 0.0496$ ($r \leq 0.0963$) for $N_0=50$ ($N_0=60$).
 This, in turn, yields a lower bound on $\kappa$, namely

-With $r \gtrsim 0.003$, primordial gravity waves according to this scenario lie in the observable range.
+With $r \gtrsim 0.004$ ($0.003$) for $N_0=50$ ($60$), primordial gravity waves according to this scenario lie in the observable range.
 This is in sharp contrast to standard hybrid inflation which yields $r \lesssim 10^{-4}$.

-In order to discuss inflaton decay and subsequent reheating, we recall that the VEV of $S$ in the presence of the supersymmetry breaking ($\langle F_\phi \rangle = m_{3/2}$) is given by $\langle S \rangle \simeq \frac{m_{3/2}}{\kappa} $, for $m_{3/2} \ll M$ \cite{ref9}.
+In order to discuss inflaton decay and subsequent reheating, we recall that the VEV of $S$ in the presence of the supersymmetry breaking ($\langle F_\phi \rangle = m_{3/2}$) is given by $\langle S \rangle \simeq m_{3/2}/ \kappa $, for $m_{3/2} \ll M$ \cite{ref9}.
 In turn, this generates the MSSM $\mu$ term:

 The inflaton field $\varphi$ can decay, in the exact SUSY limit, into the MSSM Higgs fields via the $F$-term ($F_S$) of the superfield $S$ between the superpotential terms $\kappa S \bar{X} X$ and $\sigma S H_uH_d$ \cite{PRD1602.07866}.
 The decay width is given by